 Life underwriting risk arises as a result of writing annuity business.
 The Company is exposed to the risk that annuitants live longer than estimated, increasing the overall amount of annuity payments made to our policyholders.
-There is also a risk that actual expenses incurred are greater than estimated, creating a short term expense overrun.
+There is also a risk that actual expenses incurred are greater than estimated.
+The Life underwriting risk component has reduced as a result of the longevity swap that completed in March 2020.
+This significantly reduced the Company's exposure to longevity risk but has slightly increased the Company's exposure to counterparty default risk.

-No new categories of risk exposures have been introduced in the year.
+No new categories of risk exposures have been introduced during the period.